Colonial National Bank (Roanoke, Virginia)

-Colonial National Bank, also known as Colonial American National Bank-Colonial Arms, is a historic bank and office building located at Roanoke, Virginia.
+Colonial National Bank, also known as the Colonial-American National Bank and the Colonial Arms Building, is a historic bank and office building located at Roanoke, Virginia.
 It was built in 1926–1927, and is a 12-story, granite and gray-enamel brick building in the Neoclassical style.
-The base is formed by the first three stories of regular granite ashlar; the shaft is formed by the next seven stories of unornamented gray-enamel brick; and the capital is formed by the last two stories which are ornamented.
+The building's design echoes that of a classical column; its first three stories compose the base, its shaft is composed of the next seven stories of unornamented brick, and the top two stories of ornamented brick are the capital.
 The building has a three-story annex built in two stages in 1949 and 1959.
-The building was Roanoke's tallest building for nearly fifty years.
+The structure was Roanoke's tallest building for almost fifty years.

-The building's lower floors are where the bank's business traditionally was completed, while the ten upper floors were rented as offices.
-The granite exterior of the building is now home to apartments and the HomeTown Bank.

-The building was listed on the National Register of Historic Places in 1983.
+The office building was listed on the National Register of Historic Places in 1983.
+It has been renovated numerous times, and as of 2018 housed a bank in its lower floors and upscale apartments in the upper portion.